 Energy Conservation Curriculum – The Bonneville Power Association’s 3rd – 8th grade curriculum for energy conservation.
 A great resource for North West region educators.

 Oil Consumption Poster – Resources for teachers on energy consumption and carbon footprint activities.
 You can also sign up to receive a free poster on world oil consumption at their home page.
 This poster is worth the time to ask!

 Florida Solar Energy Center – Find classroom activities, a calendar of events, kits, competitions, continuing education opportunities, and general information on renewables.

-Solar School House – Out of California, this organization offers curriculum and solar kits for sale while offering accredited teacher training workshops in Renewable Energy for California teachers.
+Solar Schoolhouse – Out of California, this organization offers curriculum and solar kits for sale while offering accredited teacher training workshops in Renewable Energy for teachers throughout the country.

 National Energy Education Development (NEED) – A project that creates networks of teachers and students interested in promoting an energy conscious society while offering free grade specific curriculum and kits for sale.
 It should be noted that Need is funded by Conoco Philips and is biased towards fossil fuel energy production.